Another Nilgai found in Naogaon

-Locals yesterday found a third Nilgai, the largest antelope in Asia that was earlier believed to be extinct in the country, at Nimoil union of Naogaon's Patnitola upazila in a span of seven months -- making allegations of its “smuggling” rife.
+Local people found another Nilgai, the largest antelope in Asia that was believed to be extinct, in Patnitola upazila of Naogaon this morning.

-In September last year, local administration rescued a female Nilgai from Thakurgaon's Ranisankoil upazila and in January, locals found a male nilgai at Jotbazar village of Naogaon's Manda upazila.
+In September last year, local administration rescued a female Nilgai from Thakurgaon’s Ranisankoil upazila while in January, locals found a male Nilgai at Jotbazar village of Naogaon's Manda upazila.

 The two nilgais were taken to Ramsagar National Park in Dinajpur for breeding, but the female nilgai died last month.